Aider-AI/grep-ast/README.md

 You see relevant code from every layer of the abstract syntax tree, above and below the matches.

-Grep-AST recurses the current directory to find all source code files.
+By default, grep-AST recurses the current directory to find all source code files.
-It respects `.gitignore`, so it will usually "do the right thing" in most repos.
+It respects `.gitignore`, so it will usually "do the right thing" in most repos if just you do `grep-ast <regex>` without specifying any filenames.

 Grep-AST is built with [tree-sitter](https://tree-sitter.github.io/tree-sitter/) and [tree-sitter-languages](https://github.com/grantjenks/py-tree-sitter-languages).